 The Montgomery Library is a participating member of the South Eastern Pennsylvania Theological Library Association.
 Faculty and students of Westminster may obtain a library card at any SEPTLA library.
 Please ask for a SEPTLA registration form at the Library's Circulation desk.
-For a list of participating SEPTLA libraries click on the link below.

 Montgomery Library is a participating member of the American Theological Library Association's reciprocal borrowing program.
 With proof of registration, students of Westminster may obtain a library card at any participating ATLA library.
-For a list of participating libraries. click on the link below.

 World Cat allows users to search for titles in libraries around the world.